Reading and Writing Assignments

 - How did they change their default preference?
 Give examples.

-Assignment-5.
-Thinking Fast and Slow:
+Ref: Thinking Fast and Slow:

 - To be Written Up.
+Need to think of something suitable for peasants.

-Assignment-6.
-The Art of Parallel Thinking:
+Ref: The Art of Parallel Thinking:

 - To be Written Up.
+Need to think of something suitable for peasants.

-Assignment-7.
-A Year of Metaphoric Thinking
+Ref: A Year of Metaphoric Thinking

 - Read one of the following (ha!):